Skip to Content

 How to Make a Plant Propagation Box

-How to make a plant propagation box
+Learn how to make a plant propagation box

-Hey all.
 It’s been plants out the wazoo over here lately.
-Heads up, you should expect that going forward! 🙂 It’s spring, meaning it’s propagation and plant season.
+It’s spring, meaning it’s propagation season!
 So what better time than now for me to share my moss propagation box setup?
+A plant propagation box is basically a way to create a small greenhouse for your propagations.

-A plant propagation box is basically a way to create a small greenhouse and keep humidity and moisture levels high.
-Which is great for propagations and root development.
-They are typically made out of clear storage containers, but I’ve seen people use a ton of different things for them (old clear plastic takeout containers are common).
+It creates a warm, humid environment that root development absolutely thrives in.
+They are typically made out of clear storage containers, but I’ve seen people use a ton of different things for them—for example, old clear plastic takeout containers.

-(Affiliate links below; read more about those here)
+Affiliate links below; read more about those here.

 Step 1: Decide on your approach

-You can either dump all of your potting medium into the box and set your cuttings in that, letting them root freely.
+You can dump all of your potting medium into the box and set your cuttings in that, letting them root freely.
 Or you can fill the bin up with smaller containers to keep each individual cutting’s roots contained.

 Each has pros and cons.
 If you just fill your bin up with your potting medium and let your cuttings root freely, you’ll surely be able to fit more.
 However, the roots might get tangled, and it might be hard to monitor root development on specific plants.